Coronavirus (COVID-19) Latest information

 Parks in Blaenau Gwent are open.
 Please remember to observe social distancing and practice good hygiene.
 There is signage at our parks advising families of safe use at this time.

 Sports Centres & Parks

-All Sports Centres in Blaenau Gwent remain closed.
+All Sports Centres in Blaenau Gwent are now open.

 Parc Bryn Bach

 For the latest information on Parc Bryn Bach please go to - https://parcbrynbach.co.uk/

 Bedwellty House & Park

 For the latest information on Bedwellty House & Park please go to - https://www.bedwelltyhouseandpark.co.uk/